Pakistani economic crisis (2021–2024): Federal budget

-On 10 June 2022, the government unveiled a new 47 billion budget for 2022-23 to persuade the IMF to resume the 6 billion bailout deal, which was agreed upon by both sides in 2019.
-However, the IMF expressed dissatisfaction with the budget for 2023-24 submitted by Pakistani authorities two weeks before the bailout expired, which indicated that Pakistan would not receive its bailout.
-On June 25 a revised Budget featuring new taxes, a raised the Petroleum Development Levy (PDL), a lifting of all restrictions on imports and various expenditure cuts were presented to the National Assembly and accepted the next day.
+On 10 June 2022, the government unveiled a new $47 billion budget for 2022–23 to persuade the IMF to resume the $6 billion bailout deal, which was agreed upon by both sides in 2019.
+However, the IMF expressed dissatisfaction with the 2023–24 budget submitted by Pakistani authorities two weeks before the bailout expired, which indicated that Pakistan would not receive its bailout.
+On 25 June, a revised budget featuring new taxes, a rise in the Petroleum Development Levy (PDL), the lifting of all restrictions on imports, and various expenditure cuts were presented to the National Assembly and accepted the next day.
 These came after talks between Prime Minister Shehbaz Sharif and IMF Managing Director Kristalina Georgieva.
-Ishaq Dar, who presented the Budget claimed that the new budget would "make our fiscal deficit much better", adding “I hope, God willing, that we will have an agreement with the IMF."
-The new federal budget included an expenditure of Rs14.46 trillion, supported by a net revenue of Rs12,163 trillion, of which Rs5,276 trillion was transferred to the provinces, leading to Federal revenues of Rs6,887 trillion.
-The remaining expenditures were to be paid through privatization proceeds, external receipts, non-bank and bank borrowing (T-Bills, PIBs, Sukuk).
-The budget saw Rs7,303 trillion earmarked for debt repayment.
-The government in the revised budget would place the fiscal deficit at a targeted rate of 6.53% of the GDP or Rs.
-7,505 trillion, with the Federal Government seeking to cover it with multilateral/bilateral sources, national saving schemes, government securities, commercial/Euro bonds, the GP fund and deposits and reserves.
-Within the Federal Budget the raising of withholding taxes on supplies, contracts, services, commercial imports, increasing the rate of the General Sales Tax (GST) on Tier-1 Retailers from 12% to 15%, new taxes on cash withdrawals by non-filers, broadening of the Federal Excise Duty, and measures to stop the outflow of foreign currency were all included.
+Ishaq Dar, who presented the budget, claimed that the new budget would "make our fiscal deficit much better", adding, "I hope, God willing, that we will have an agreement with the IMF."
+The new federal budget included an expenditure of Rs.
+14.46 trillion, supported by a net revenue of Rs.
+12.163 trillion, of which Rs.
+5.276 trillion was transferred to the provinces, leading to federal revenues of Rs.
+6.887 trillion.
+The remaining expenditures were to be paid through privatisation proceeds, external receipts, and non-bank and bank borrowing (T-Bills, PIBs, Sukuk).
+The budget saw Rs.
+7.303 trillion earmarked for debt repayment.
+The government in the revised budget would place the fiscal deficit at a targeted rate of 6.53% of the GDP, or Rs.
+7.505 trillion, with the federal government seeking to cover it with multilateral/bilateral sources, national saving schemes, government securities, commercial/Euro bonds, the GP fund, and deposits and reserves.
+Within the federal budget, the raising of withholding taxes on supplies, contracts, services, and commercial imports; increasing the rate of the General Sales Tax (GST) on Tier-1 retailers from 12% to 15%; new taxes on cash withdrawals by non-filers; broadening of the Federal Excise Duty; and measures to stop the outflow of foreign currency were all included.